 The Council receives a substantial income from the commercial tenanted non-residential property (TNRP) portfolio.
 The income to the TNRP portfolio is invoiced regularly but it is not in even quarters as timing depends on individual leases.
 The level of collection for 2022/23, and therefore provision for bad debt, in the current market conditions, is under review.
 This is exacerbated by the energy and supply costs for commercial facilities, including the TECA energy centre and anaerobic digestion plant.

-Income from car parking has not returned to pre Covid-19 levels, however it is hoped that this will improve for 2022/23 with all restrictions having been removed.
-This continues to be monitored on an ongoing basis.
+Income from car parking has not returned to pre Covid-19 levels, this continues to be monitored on an ongoing basis.

 Our Financial Performance: Housing Revenue Account